DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Calibration/calibration.rst

 Calibration node
 ==========================

-This node perfrorms 3D robot calibration using chessboard or circle grid as the calibration tool.
+This node performs 3D robot calibration using chessboard or circle grid as the calibration tool.
 This node can be run in three different modes.

 .. toctree::
    :caption: Content